A Weekly Devotional

 I've read through several different commentaries on this Scripture.
 I've gone down many different avenues in my own mind: personal ministry versus public ministry and ultimately, whose ministry?
 It was a stand that I knew seven years ago, I had to take.
 I desired a more personal relationship with my heavenly Father and in the varying degrees of discipleship, I knew that He was calling me.
 I knew that it was time for me to do more.

-It was just three short years ago when my husband and I were considering a motorhome for traveling in this ministry.
+It was just two short years ago when my husband and I were considering a motorhome for traveling in this ministry.
 We were obligated to a contract on the home where we were living; so, naturally the Lord was not going to ask us to walk away from the responsibility of that debt.
 I knew in my heart what He was asking for me to do; but, I knew I had to trust in Him for it.

 One year later, and without any effort on our part, the condominium did sell and we were relieved of that said debt.
 Unexpected doors have closed and new ones are opening.
 Choices have been made and many hearts are being revealed.